Profit and Loss Account

-As per companies Act, 1956 there is no prescribed performa for the preparation of Profit and Loss Account.
+As per companies Act, 1956 there is no prescribed perform for the preparation of Profit and Loss Account.
 But the information and particulars are to be present in the Profit and Loss Account are laid down in Schedule VI Part II of the Act.
 Various items relating to income and expenditure of the company must be presented in the Profit and Loss Account as follows:

-Income: Profit and Loss Account required to be included the following items under the head of Income:
+Income: Profit and Loss Account required to be included in the following items under the head of Income:

 a) Turnover: Turnover refers to the total sale value of goods or services rendered during the year.
 The amount of income from the sale is arrived at after deducting trade discount allowed and sales return from the total sale.
 If the company deals with more than one type of goods, income from a different class of goods are to be shown separately.